 Talk to your healthcare team before you stop taking a cancer drug, or if you miss a dose.

-You usually start taking rucaparib 2 months after the last dose of platinum chemotherapy.
-You take it for as long as it is working and the side effects aren't too bad.
+You start taking rucaparib no later than 8 weeks after the last dose of platinum chemotherapy.
+You take it for as long as it is working, and the side effects aren't too bad.
 This is called maintenance treatment.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.